 Save As.
 This button lets you save the contents of the currently active document to a designated file using the RTF format.
-Note that only the active document is saved.
-Also note that all file names should have the "RTF" extension so that other systems can recognize their format.

 Print.
 This button lets you print the entire document or a range of pages.
 When you select this option, a Print Dialog box will appear that lets you control which pages are printed.